0xprinc/checks-while-hacks/README.md

 16. The cost of withdrawing the ether from Arbitrum to Ethereum is very high since Arbitrum uses a rollup architecture, which requires users to pay gas fees to transfer assets between the rollup and the Ethereum mainnet.
 17. There are the copies of NFTs in different chains after a hardfork is done.
 This lead to sometimes double value a single entity when the protocol functions cross-chain.
 18. There is no guarantee for no revert of the transaction that is made to get the symbol, decimals for ERC20 if it is not inheriting the `IERC20Metadata.sol`, and tokenURI for ERC721 if it is not inheriting the `IERC721Metadata.sol`
+19. Consider supporting old NFTs and tokens before the ERC20 and ERC721 standard arrived.
+For example ERC20: WETH , ERC721: CryptoPunks, EtherRocks

 ## External Calls